The Northman: Music

-The score album was released by Back Lot Music on April 15, 2022 and featured 43 tracks.
+The score album was released by Back Lot Music on April 15, 2022, and featured 43 tracks.
 On July 1, Sacred Bones Records released the album in CD, vinyl and cassettes.

 Marketing

-The film's advertising campaign briefly attracted notoriety due to a series of posters commissioned for the New York subway system that neglected to include the film's title.
+The film's advertising campaign briefly attracted notoriety due to a series of posters commissioned for the New York subway system that did not include the film's title.
 Within a day of the subject going viral on Twitter, the posters were removed.
-The film's advertising campaign additionally sponsored an episode of the web series Death Battle, with the midway segment of the episode featuring its characters interacting with the film and one of its axes.

 Tie-in media

 A 160-page book written by Simon Abrams and Eggers about the film's production and research, titled The Northman: A Call to the Gods, was originally scheduled to be released on September 6, 2022, but was later pushed back to November 8.

 Release

 Theatrical

 The Northman was originally scheduled to be released on April 8, 2022, but was later pushed back to April 22.
 It was distributed by Focus Features in United States and by Universal Pictures internationally.
-Special screenings were held in several cities worldwide ahead of the theatrical release: in Stockholm at Rigoletto Cinema on March 28, in Hamburg at Astor Film Lounge on March 30, in Rome at Cinema Troisi on April 1, in London at Odeon Luxe Leicester Square on April 5, in Belfast at Cineworld on April 6 and in Los Angeles at TCL Chinese Theatre on April 18.
-Wide releases began early in some countries: on April 13 in Denmark, Norway and Sweden; on April 14 in Czech Republic, Ecuador, Iceland, Mexico, Netherlands, Slovakia, Slovenia and Uruguay; and on April 15 in the United Kingdom and Lithuania.
+Special screenings were held in several cities worldwide ahead of the theatrical release: in Stockholm at Rigoletto Cinema on March 28, in Hamburg at Astor Film Lounge on March 30, in Rome at Cinema Troisi on April 1, in London at Odeon Luxe Leicester Square on April 5 and in Belfast at Cineworld on April 6.
+The world premiere took place in Los Angeles at TCL Chinese Theatre on April 18.
+Wide releases began early in some countries: on April 13 in Denmark, Norway and Sweden; on April 14 in Czech Republic, Ecuador, Iceland, Mexico, Montenegro, Netherlands, Serbia, Slovakia, Slovenia and Uruguay; and on April 15 in the United Kingdom and Lithuania.